manukumarkc/AWS_EKS_APP_Monitor./README.md

         Password: prom-operator

-#📈 Step 6: Visualize Metrics in Grafana
+# Step 6: Visualize Metrics in Grafana

     Open Grafana from the LoadBalancer IP.

     Login using default credentials.

-    Go to Dashboards > New > Import.

-    Use dashboard ID: 1860 (Kubernetes Deployment Overview)

-    Select the Prometheus data source (already set).
+-Once the Dashboard is visible, there are two newly added Dashboard for Accessing System metrics and Application metrics of EKS Cluster.
+-Below is the Reference image for reference: